 To reset network settings on your iPhone or iPad, go to Settings > General > Reset > Reset Network Settings.
 Once you tap on this button, this will reset all network settings, including Wi-Fi passwords, VPN, and APN settings.

 Forcibly reboot can fix most iPhone iPad Wi-Fi issues.
 After trying the iOS software upgrade and resetting network settings, the Wi-Fi button is still not working on your iPhone or iPad, you can try rebooting your iDevice.

 To forcibly reboot the iPhone iPad, you just need to hold down the Power button and Home button simultaneously until the iPhone iPad restarts.
 Once the iPhone iPad restarts, attempt to use Wi-Fi again.

 4) Backup and Restore iPhone iPad

-Although it is a tough and time-consuming process to back up and restore iPhone iPad, it does can fix Wi-Fi not working problem when resetting network and rebooting devices has failed.
+Although it is a tough and time-consuming process to back up and restore an iPhone or iPad, it can fix Wi-Fi not working problem when resetting network settings or rebooting devices has failed.

 5) Reset Your Router

 If your iPhone or iPad continues to have Wi-Fi problems, you can try to reset the router by turning it off for 30 seconds and then turning it on again.

 If you still fail to fix the problem of iPhone iPad Wi-Fi grayed out after performing all the methods above, and your computer or other devices can connect to your Wi-Fi network, you need to go to Apple Store for help.